nestybox/sysbox-ee/docs/user-guide/security.md

 Sysbox does not yet support AppArmor profiles to apply mandatory access control (MAC) to containers.

-If the high-level container runtime (e.g., Docker) instructs Sysbox to apply an AppArmor profile on a container, Sysbox currently ignores this.
+If the container manager (e.g., Docker) instructs Sysbox to apply an AppArmor profile on a container, Sysbox currently ignores this.

-The rationale behind this is that typical AppArmor profiles from high-level container runtimes such as Docker are too restrictive for system containers, and don't give you much benefit given that Sysbox gets equivalent protection by enabling the Linux user namespaces in its containers.
+The rationale behind this is that typical AppArmor profiles from container managers such as Docker are too restrictive for system containers, and don't give you much benefit given that Sysbox gets equivalent protection by enabling the Linux user namespaces in its containers.